kevinAlbs/mingw-test/README.md

 -- Could NOT find OpenSSL, try to set the path to OpenSSL root folder in the system variable OPENSSL_ROOT_DIR (missing: OPENSSL_CRYPTO_LIBRARY) (found version "3.2.1")
 ```

-This may be related to https://gitlab.kitware.com/cmake/cmake/-/issues/25702
+I expect this is related to https://gitlab.kitware.com/cmake/cmake/-/issues/25702